Liberals flub COVID-19 emergency assistance

 Jagmeet Singh wants the Liberal government to increase the measly 10 per cent emergency wage subsidy promised to small business to above 75 per cent of an employee's salary.

 The 13 per cent of GDP Denmark has earmarked to maintain incomes and employment will relieve the worst effects of the economic crash.
-Germany and Australia have announced rescue packages equal to 10 per cent of GDP.
+Germany and Australia have announced rescue packages equal to 10 per cent of their GDP.

 The Canadian spending response -- $27 billion for workers in need -- amounts to a woefully inadequate one per cent of GDP.